entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 You now have a local instance of Kubernetes up and running.
 :::

 Now that Kubernetes is running, you can set up kubectl to send commands directly to K3s from the host machine, rather than from within the VM.
-See the instructions [here](https://rancher.com/docs/k3s/latest/en/cluster-access/).
+You can use the [ent CLI](../reference/entando-cli.md) by running `ent attach-vm quickstart` and then use `ent kubectl` for any calls to K8s.
+Alternatively, see the K3s instructions [here](https://rancher.com/docs/k3s/latest/en/cluster-access/) to use kubectl directly.

 ### Prepare Kubernetes